-Keyless SSL · Cloudflare SSL docs
+Keyless SSL

-Cloudflare’s Keyless SSL allows security-conscious clients to benefit from Cloudflare without exposing their TLS private keys.
+Keyless SSLKeyless SSL allows security-conscious clients to upload their own custom certificates and benefit from Cloudflare, but without exposing their TLS private keys.

-Prior to configuring Keyless SSL, we suggest you read our technical ‘deep dive’ on how the technology works, and where your infrastructure sits within the scope of the TLS handshake.
+Prior to configuring Keyless SSL, we suggest you read our technical ‘deep dive’ on how the technology works and where your infrastructure sits within the scope of the TLS handshake.

-The source code for our key server (what you’ll run) and keyless client (what our servers will contact your key server with) can be found on GitHub.
+The source code for our key server (what you will run) and keyless client (what our servers will contact your key server with) can be found on GitHub.

 Terminology